brotherhoodMonk/gyan/angular.md

 getItems(): Observable> {
   return this.aService.getItems().pipe(map(response => response.data));
 }

-8. Observables

-Obesrvables - some wrapper over data values(stream of data values) we specially use for asynchronius data

-Observer-
-Execute some code whenever recieve new value or error Obesrvables invokes this methods next()- whenever new value is immited error()- throes error complete()p- whenever observable is done

-subscription
- Using the subscribe method we tell the Observables someone is caring about the value or listening to thje value.,

-As seen above ... an Observable is a stream of events or data.
-They are often returned from Angular methods, such as the http.get and the myinputBox. valueChanges.
-Without a subscribe (or an async pipe) the stream won't start emitting values.

-Angular makes use of observables as an interface to handle a variety of common asynchronous operations.

-Observables provide support for passing messages between publishers and subscribers in your application.
-Observables are declarative—that is, you define a function for publishing values, but it is not executed until a consumer subscribes to it.
-The subscribed consumer then receives notifications until the function completes, or until they unsubscribe.
-An observable can deliver multiple values of any type—literals, messages, or events, depending on the context.

-Observables open up a continuous channel of communication in which multiple values of data can be emitted over time.
-From this we get a pattern of dealing with data by using array-like operations to parse  , modify and maintain data.
-Observables provide support for passing messages between publishers and subscribers in your application.
-Observables offer significant benefits over other techniques for event handling, asynchronous programming, and handling multiple values.
-Observables are declarative—that is, you define a function for publishing values, but it is not executed until a consumer subscribes to it.

-An observable can deliver multiple values of any type—literals, messages, or events, depending on the context

-next	Required.
-A handler for each delivered value.
-Called zero or more times after execution starts. error	Optional.
-A handler for an error notification.
-An error halts execution of the observable instance. complete	Optional.
-A handler for the execution-complete notification.
-Delayed values can continue to be delivered to the next handler after execution is complete.

-var observer = {
-  next : (value) => {
-    console.log(value);
-  },
-  error : (error) => {
-    console.log(error);
-  },
-  complete : () => {
-    console.log(completed);
-  }
-}
-var subscribe = Rx.Observable.create((obs) => {
-  obs.next('a value');
-  obs.error('an error');
-  }).subscribe(observer);

-  subscribe.unsubscribe();
   ====
   version 9
   With the release of Angular 9, Ivy is now the default compiler and runtime.
 Ivy improves bundle size, allows for better